Ōwakudani: Access

 Access to Ōwakudani is via a funitel, the Hakone Ropeway (Ōwakudani Station), or a bus line from Odawara Station, Hakone-Yumoto Station, Kowakidani Station / Kojiri, the Izuhakone Bus (Ōwakudani Bus Stop).
 There is a road to a visitor center just below the Kuro-tamago hot springs site.

 Most visitors used to hike the roughly 1 km trail (which has been closed since 2015 due to increased volcanic activity) or take the Hakone Ropeway to close to where the eggs are boiled to participate in the ritual egg eating.
 The funitel offers a vast view of Mount Fuji (on clear days) and the sulphur vents just below the visitor center.

 Present day activities surrounding sulphur vents are the result of massive land slides in the past.
 Construction of concrete barriers and stabilization of the area have been under way for decades.

 Closure

 The tourist site in Ōwakudani was closed in May 2015 due to volcanic activity.
 It re-opened on April 27, 2016, but not fully, as it is not possible to walk close to the steaming vents due to the hazards involved.
-People with asthma, bronchitis, heart disease, heart pacemakers, and pregnant women are advised not enter the valley because of high volcanic activity.
+People with asthma, bronchitis, heart disease, heart pacemakers, and pregnant women are advised not to enter the valley because of high volcanic activity.